- About ME

 Please note the following:

-- CORE ME classes and Technical Electives cannot be taken P/F.
+- CORE ME classes, Specialization Elective, Technical Electives, Advanced Math, and Electrical Circuits cannot be taken P/F.

 - Humanities/Social Science/Intellectual Breadth classes may be taken P/F.